-LA SCHOOL/GOVERNING BODY Provide advice or guidance to schools and Governing Bodies regarding FOI Deal with requests for information in an open and transparent manner. exemptions.
+and Governing Bodies regarding FOI exemptions.
 Provide training on FOI if required.
-Provide assistance with the acknowledgement, processing and Ensure the school is compliant with FOI legislation/requirements and can distinguish between what is required under FOI and what may be required under GDPR (which is slightly different). responding to FOI requests Request advice / assistance from the LA regarding the management of information requests under FOI.
+Provide assistance with the quests for information in an open and Provide training on FOI if required.
+Provide assistance with the legislation/req what is required. school is compliant with FOI uirements and can distinguish between ed under FOI and what may be required (which is slightly different). ce / assistance from the LA regarding the